 Special Consideration can only be applied for a candidate if something has seriously affected their performance on the day of an examination.
 Examples of acceptable reasons for application are a bereavement of a close family member or friend, injury, illness with the evidence of a doctor or medical note.

 Results

-GCSE and A Level results day dates will be published in the Candidate Examination Handbook prior to the first examination, in addition to the College's Senior School diary for that term.
+GCSE and A Level results day dates will be published in the Candidate Examination Handbook prior to the first examination, in addition to the College's Calendar.

 Certificates